 Your baby will go through a lot of clothes in their first year of life!
-Some clothes you will get and your child will never wear as they will out grow the outfit before you have a chance to put it on them!
+Some clothes you will get and your child will never wear as they will outgrow the outfit before you have a chance to put it on them!
 Baby clothes are cute, but they don’t have to cost you a fortune.
-Look on craiglist or your local moms group on Facebook and you will find people giving away or selling lots of baby clothes for cheap.
+Look on craigslist or your local moms’ group on Facebook and you will find people giving away or selling lots of baby clothes for cheap.
 And remember, they won’t wear them for long, so you don’t need to purchase a ton of things.
 The one thing I’m always short on is pants/shorts so be sure whatever set you get includes these.

 I live in Southern California, so when I received several blankets at my baby shower I was thinking I would never use them.
 Wrong!
 I actually have used them quite a bit.
 It does actually get chilly here occasionally and who wants to try to wrestle an infant into a jacket when you can just tuck a blanket around or over them?
-I also use the blankets to lay them on at mommy groups, visiting friends, etc. There are low cost options like this cute one with a bear or slightly more expensive options like this trendy grey and pink elephant blanket.
+I also use the blankets to lay them on at mommy groups, visiting friends, etc. There are tons of options like this cute woodland creature blanket or this trendy grey and pink elephant blanket.

 6. Free Samples (Bottles, Formula, Pacifiers, Diapers, etc.)

 Be sure to apply for lots of free baby samples!
 I’m a big proponent of breastfeeding but I did have to supplement a bit in the beginning and I was happy to have a variety of free formula samples sitting in my cupboard.
 You can also get samples of bottles, pacifiers, diapers, wipes, and lots of different baby bath products.
 You can’t have too many samples!
 If you end up with stuff you can’t use post it to your local mom group and someone will certainly be willing to take it off your hands.
 Don’t know where to start?
 Check out my list of Absolutely free baby samples!

 8. Bouncy Seat